CBH Student Handbook

 - Proper etiquette – not speaking out of turn or interrupting, providing relevant and fact-based information during classroom discussions (not just opinions), turning off cellphones

-If any student feels that he/she is unclear on these expectations, he/she is encouraged to discuss them with either his/her faculty advisor or the Graduate Program Coordinator.
+If any student feels they are unclear on these expectations, they are encouraged to discuss them with either their faculty advisor or the Graduate Program Coordinator.

 The faculty of the College of Public Health expects the conduct of a student registered or taking courses in the College to be consistent with that of a professional person.
 Courtesy, honesty, and respect should be shown by students toward faculty, guest lecturers, administrative support staff, and fellow students.
 Similarly, a student should expect faculty to treat them fairly, showing respect for their ideas and opinions and striving to help them achieve maximum benefits from their experience in the College.
 Specific guidelines that address student conduct maybe found in the University of Iowa Operations Manual, Part IV, Students, Chapter 1: General Regulations Applying to Students.

 Student academic misconduct includes behavior involving plagiarism, cheating, fabrication, falsification of records or official documents, intentional misuse of equipment or materials, and aiding and abetting the perpetration of such acts.
 The preparation of reports, papers, and examinations, assigned on an individual basis, must represent each student’s own effort.
 Reference sources and citations should be indicated clearly and adequate attribution given.
 The use of assistance from other students or aids of any kind during a written examination, except when the use of books or notes has been approved by an instructor, is a violation of the standard of academic conduct.
-The program position supports the Graduate College policy which can be found in the Graduate College Manual, Section IV.
+The program position supports the Graduate College policy which can be found in the Section IV of the Graduate College Manual of Rules and Regulations.

 Procedure for Handling Alleged Violations of Standards of Academic Conduct